 Rylea received her B.A. from Luther College in 2022 where she studied Neuroscience and Psychology.
-She is now a Research Assistant for the Clinical Evaluation and Research in Alzheimer’s Disease and Related Dementias (ClEaR-ADRD) lab directed by Dr. Andrew Kiselica.
-In the future, Rylea plans to pursue a degree in Clinical Psychology with a focus in Clinical Neuropsychology.
+She is the coordinator for ClEaR-ADRD lab and directs studies on detection of cognitive impairment and dementia caregiving.
+In the future, Rylea plans to pursue a PhD in Clinical Psychology with a focus in Clinical Neuropsychology.

 Courtney received her B.S. in psychology from the University of Central Arkansas and her M.A. in psychology at Mizzou.
 She is currently a Psychology Ph.D.
 Candidate with an emphasis in Cognition and Neuroscience.
 Her master’s thesis used animal models of Alzheimer’s, and she currently conducts research on stress and cognitive aging as a graduate research assistant in the ClEaR-ADRD lab.

 Nick received his B.S. from Baylor University in 2022 where he studied Psychology.
 He is now a first-year PhD student in the Psychological Sciences department under the guidance of Dr. David Beversdorf and Dr. Matthew Will.
 He is also a research assistant in the ClEaR-ADRD and is working on developing a database for older adults patients in the neuropsychology clinic.

 Veronica is a senior at the University of Missouri majoring in Biology and Psychology.
 She serves as an undergraduate research assistant for the ClEaR-ADRD lab and assists with data collection for a systematic review.
 In the future, Veronica plans to attend medical school.